+Every Ride reminds me how important the work I am doing is.
 I am working in the Department of Surgical Oncology.
-One of my primary duties is development, creation and implementation of innovative diagnostic and surgical preplanning software based on 3D reconstructed patient CT or MRI scans.
+One of my primary duties is providing service and support to investigators utilizing advanced engineering to develop new technologies for both transnational and clinical research, creation and implementation of innovative diagnostic and surgical pre-planning software based on 3D reconstructed patient CT or MRI scans.
 With this software, surgeons from different specialties can better assess their patients' cases, establish a more accurate diagnosis, and create surgical intervention plans before the actual surgery by simulating different operative scenarios.
 Furthermore, computer-assisted simulations created with this software help patients to clearly understand their procedures by visualizing anatomical organs and key steps during the surgery.

-I am using an open source software which helps developers and scientists to build a better software.
-Just like software development in cancer research, the open access journals play a tremendous role in the fight against cancer.
-They provide fast, reliable and free scientific information.
+I am using open-source software that helps developers and scientists to build better software.
+Just like software development in cancer research, open access journals play a tremendous role in the fight against cancer.
+They provide fast, reliable, and free scientific information.

-This year we created a team which is supported by open source cancer related scientific journals: Oncotarget and Aging.
+This year we created a team that is supported by open-source cancer-related scientific journals: Oncotarget and Aging.
 Both of these journals publish high-impact research papers of general interest and biological significance in all fields of cancer research.

 Abstract/FREE Full Text